Foundation Senior Staff

 AV Metadata Cataloger

 Nicola joined the foundation’s full-time staff in November 2011, after serving as an intern in the Library’s Digitization Unit from July 2008 until August 2011.
 Previously, Ms. Mantzaris served as a Library/Staff Assistant at the Harvard College Library and an Audiovisual Archives Intern for FRONTLINE at the WGBH Educational Foundation.
 She also worked as a Records Management Intern at the Bunker Hill Community College Library and an Archival Processing Intern at the Harvard University Herbaria.
-Nicola earned her MLS with an Archives Management concentration from Simmons College in January 2011.
-She also holds an MA in Cinema Studies from New York University-Tisch School of the Arts and a BA from Stonehill College.
+Ms. Mantzaris earned her M.L.S. with an Archives Management concentration from Simmons College in January 2011.
+She also holds an M.A. in Cinema Studies from New York University-Tisch School of the Arts and a B.A. from Stonehill College.

 These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education for The John F. Kennedy Presidential Library and Museum.

 Katherine Gilliland joined the Kennedy Library Foundation in October 2005 as the docent coordinator responsible for recruiting, training and supervising volunteer museum docents.
 She develops docent-led museum programs for walk-in visitors and students.
 Prior to moving to Boston, Ms. Gilliland worked for AmeriCorps VISTA in St. Paul, Minnesota.
-Ms. Gilliland earned a Masters in art history and museum studies at Tufts University.
-She holds a Bachelor's in art history from Carleton College in Minnesota.
+Ms. Gilliland earned a M.A. in Art History and Museum Studies at Tufts University.
+She holds a B.A.
+Art History from Carleton College in Minnesota.

 Esther Kohn, Education Specialist, joined the Foundation in September 2003.
 In addition to coordinating the Profile in Courage Essay Contest, she develops and implements elementary school programs at the Library.
-Prior to joining the Library and Foundation, she was an elementary school classroom teacher at the Cambridge Friends School and the Atrium School in Watertown.
+Prior to joining the Library and Foundation, she was an elementary school classroom teacher at the Cambridge Friends School and the Atrium School in Watertown, MA.
 Before becoming a classroom teacher, Ms. Kohn developed exhibit programs at the Children's Museum in Boston.
-She has a Bachelor's degree in French from Washington University in St. Louis and a Master of Education from Lesley University in Creative Arts in Learning.
+She has a B.A. in French from Washington University in St. Louis and a Ed.M. from Lesley University in Creative Arts in Learning.